Sourdough Pumpkin Cream Cheese Muffins

 Pour the dry ingredients to the bowl of wet ingredients and slowly mix until just combined.

-To avoid overmixing, only mix until you can’t see any more white floury specks.
+To avoid overmixing, mix only until you can’t see any white floury specks.

-Then, set aside or refrigerate the batter while you make the cream cheese filling.
+Then, set the batter aside or refrigerate it while you prepare the cream cheese filling.

 Whisking dry ingredients and wet ingredients for pumpkin muffins together in bowl with a whisk